VS

 Who won Wilder vs Fury II?

-Tyson Fury beat Deontay Wilder by technical knockout in the 7th round on Saturday 22nd February 2020 at MGM Grand in Las Vegas.
+Tyson Fury beat Deontay Wilder by technical knockout in the 7th round on Saturday, February 22nd, 2020, at MGM Grand, Las Vegas.

 The fight was scheduled to take place over 12 rounds in the Heavyweight division, which meant there was no weight limit.

-This contest was for the unified heavyweight championship of the world, with the WBC & The Ring belts on the line.
+This contest was for the unified heavyweight championship of the world, with the WBC, and The Ring belts on the line.

 Wilder vs Fury II stats

-Back in February 2020, Deontay Wilder stepped into the ring with an undefeated record of 42 wins, zero loses and 1 draw, 41 of those wins coming by the way of knock out.
+Back in February 2020, Deontay Wilder stepped into the ring with an undefeated record of 42 wins, zero losses, and 1 draw, 41 of those wins coming by way of knockout.

-The stats suggested Wilder had a large advantage in power over Fury, boosting at 98% knock out percentage over Fury's 69%.
+The stats suggested Wilder had a large advantage in power over Fury, boasting a 98% knockout percentage compared to Fury's 69%.

 Deontay Wilder was the older man by 3 years, at 34 years old.